Paper Rex: 2024

 Paper Rex qualified to Masters Madrid after taking down T1 in the VCT 2024: Pacific Kickoffs Semifinals with a 2–0 score.
-However, they would lose to Gen.G with a 1–3 score in the Grand Final.
+However, they lost to Gen.G with a 1–3 score in the Grand Final.
 In Masters Madrid, Paper Rex came in third after losing 1–3 to Sentinels in the Lower Grand Finals.

 Paper Rex announced on 29 March 2024 that Wang "Jinggg" Jing Jie will be able to participate in further tournaments due to him being medically unfit for military service.
 As a result, Cahya "Monyet" Nugraha has been moved to the substitute role.

 During VCT Pacific Stage 1, Paper Rex placed second in their group and qualified for the playoffs.
 They managed to come in victorious during the VCT Pacific Stage 1 Grand Finals against Gen.G, representing the Pacific Region as the first seed for Masters Shanghai.
 They finished 5th-6th in Masters Shanghai, after losing 1–2 to 100 Thieves in the Lower Bracket Quarterfinals.

 In VCT Pacific Stage 2, Paper Rex finished with a 9–1 record in the Group Omega, placing them first in the standings and earning a bye in the playoffs.
 They qualified for VCT Champions 2024 after beating out Talon Esports 2–0 in the playoffs.
 They finished 3rd place in VCT Pacific, following a shocking 2-3 reverse sweep by DRX in the lower bracket final.

 In the VCT Champions 2024 group stage, Paper Rex were met with an early loss to G2, an opponent they previously lost to in Masters Shanghai.
 In the lower bracket, they defeated FUT Esports but were then sent home by EDward Gaming, making this the first international event since LOCK//IN 2023 in which Paper Rex did not qualify to playoffs.

 2025

 During the 2025 season, the organization failed to qualify for Masters Bangkok after falling to DetonatioN FocusMe, making it the first time they failed to qualify for an international tournament since 2021.
-They would subsequently make changes in their roster, moving Aaron "mindfreak" Leonhart to an inactive position and signing Patrick "PatMen" Mendoza to replace him.
+They subsequently made changes in their roster, moving Aaron "mindfreak" Leonhart to an inactive position and signing Patrick "PatMen" Mendoza to replace him.

 In VCT Pacific Stage 1, they narrowly qualified for Masters Toronto after a reverse sweep against DRX, securing 3rd place.
-At the aforementioned event, they subsequently won their first international trophy after defeating two-time Masters champions Fnatic in the Grand Finals, 3–1.
+At the aforementioned event, they subsequently won their first international trophy after defeating two-time champions Fnatic in the Grand Finals, 3–1.

-In VCT Pacific Stage 2, Paper Rex finished with a 5-1 record in the Group Omega, placing them first in the standings and earning a bye in the playoffs.
+In VCT Pacific Stage 2, Paper Rex finished with a 4-1 record in the Group Omega, placing them first in the standings and earning a bye in the playoffs.
 They qualified for VCT Champions 2025 after beating fellow Masters champions T1, 2–0 in the playoffs.
 They subsequently managed to come out victorious at the Grand Finals after a dominant 3–1 win against RRQ, winning their first regional championship since Stage 1 in 2024.